Haoming02/All-in-One-Stable-Diffusion-Guide/README.md

 **Note:** Many models and sample images are automatically-flagged by the system and thus hidden.
 So you may need to login to see more models.

+## SD Versions
+The majority of the Checkpoint models on CivitAI were trained on `Stable Diffusion v1.5`.
+This version of models is also the most widely used.
+There had been newer versions of Stable Diffusion, namely `v2.1` and `XL`, released by `Stability AI` since.
+Those were trained on a different dataset and techniques.
+Though as a result, they are considered inferior in quality by most of the community.
+On top of that, some Extensions only work with one version.
+So make sure to look out for them when you're installing one.
+All in all, unless you have specific needs, just stick to `v1.5` models.

 ## Embedding & LoRA
 `Embedding` (`Textual Inversion`) and `LoRA` are essentially ways to constrain certain aspects (*Characters* or *Style*, etc.) of the generated images.
-Here’s a really detailed [explanation](https://youtu.be/dVjMiJsuR5o) on how they work if you’re interested in technical stuffs.
+Here’s a really detailed [explanation](https://youtu.be/dVjMiJsuR5o) on how they work if you’re interested in technical stuffs *(Just ignore the outdated conclusion.)*
 Since LoRA takes significantly less time to train *(~4 times faster than Textual Inversion)*, most people nowadays just train LoRA instead.
 To install them: